Mets’ Carrasco strains hamstring, likely to miss opener

 PORT ST. LUCIE, Fla.
-(AP) — New Mets pitcher Carlos Carrasco strained his right hamstring during conditioning after throwing batting practice Thursday and seems certain to miss the start of the season.
+(AP) — New Mets pitcher Carlos Carrasco strained his right hamstring during conditioning after throwing one inning of batting practice Thursday and seems certain to miss the start of the season.

+New York was waiting for an MRI for an indication on how long Carrasco will be sidelined.

+“He was running sprints and he felt a pull,” said Mets manager Luis Rojas, who said he spoke with Carrasco while the pitcher was face down on a bed in the trainer’s room.

-Carrasco, a right-hander, who turns 34 on Sunday, has has not appeared any any exhibition games this year.
+A right-hander who turns 34 on Sunday, Carrasco has has not appeared any any exhibition games this year.

+New York opens April 1 at Washington.
+Carrasco had been projected to be part of the rotation with two-time Cy Young Award winner Jacob deGrom, Marcus Stroman, Taijuan Walker and David Peterson.

+Rojas said left-hander Joey Lucchesi and Jordan Yamamoto are candidates for fifth starter along with a trio of non-roster pitchers: Jerad Eickhoff, Corey Oswalt and left-hander Mike Montgomery.

+“We have pretty good depth,” Rojas said.
+“We have a lot of guys that can come and be in that fifth spot.”

-He is in remission from leukemia and had the coronavirus vaccine, causing him to start spring training workouts behind other players.
+Carrasco is in remission from leukemia and got the coronavirus vaccine, causing him to start spring training workouts behind other players.
 He then stopped throwing for a stretch because of elbow soreness.

 Carrasco was traded by Cleveland with All-Star shortstop Francisco Lindor on Jan.
 7 for young infielders Andrés Giménez and Amed Rosario, and two minor league prospects: right-hander Josh Wolf and outfielder Isaiah Green.